PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 TensorFlow-import-blocked tests passed, and targeted static checks passed.
 Runtime behavior and all public/dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+That cluster is now implemented in `passes/qkv_attention_orchestration.py` with a frozen ModelIR/layout/diagnostics context and three canonical stable IDs.
+Both Boolean options remain per-invocation arguments, variant-specific expected IDs cover the default and two late runtime forms, and every builder creates one fresh shared `ModelIRPassStateScope`.
+The historical helper keeps both defaults, three callers, caller values, and all outer boundaries as a delegate.
+The central lowerer no longer imports the QKV prefix or bridge runner, and the efficiency fixture executes the explicit default phase while preserving one graph-index build.
+The 260-test focused/architecture set, 30 pass-efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import- blocked tests pass.
+No public API, artifact, dependency, option semantics, runtime order, scope-sharing behavior, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.